Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 3. Except for raw data, information regarding previous service data processing (based on a contract) or data origin (from dataspace catalog) must be included.
 4. Incentives should be defined in a catalog, similar to the business model for dataspace offerings, where organizations can specify prices for their offers (additional input fields related to points/tokens for offers and use cases).
 5. Initial points for testing purpose will be generated and given to dataspace participants.
+6. Service or AI Providers should provide log data file regarding usage event, or log file about the dataset usage, training sessions, and performance the models trained with (each) dataset.

 ## Technical Usage Scenarios & Features